The Massacre

 Sue: But I need to discuss my River Song theory with you.

-Me: I’m not falling for that old chestnut.
+Me: I’m not falling for that old chestnut, Sue.
 Come on, we have to crack on.
 Do you want to be stuck in the 1960s forever?

 Sue: I wish I hadn’t asked now.
-Oh well, as long as it’s not 12 episodes long, I don’t care what it’s called.
+Oh well, as long as it isn’t 12 episodes, I don’t care what it’s called.

-The episode begins and Sue is crushed when Terry Nation’s name fails to appear.
+Sue is devastated when Terry Nation’s name fails to appear in the titles.

 Sue: Damn.
 I was looking forward to a foot-rub.